 Our lawyers have considerable experience litigating disputes between our clients and private parties or citizen groups.
-Using our extensive knowledge of environmental statutory and regulatory schemes, we work closely with our clients to develop and execute the appropriate litigation strategy to achieve the best possible result for our clients.
-Our lawyers also utilize alternative dispute resolution where it is in the client’s best interest.
+Using our extensive knowledge of environmental statutory and regulatory schemes, we work closely with our clients to develop and execute the appropriate litigation strategy to achieve the best possible result.
+Our lawyers also utilize alternative dispute resolution when it is in the client’s best interest.

-Administrative AppealsK&L Gates lawyers have represented clients before various regulatory authorities and administrative tribunals to challenge permitting or other agency decisions, or to defend a client’s permits and licenses when challenged by a third party.
+We have represented clients before various regulatory authorities and administrative tribunals to challenge permitting or other agency decisions, or to defend a client’s permits and licenses when challenged by a third party.
 The proceedings before such administrative bodies are often distinct and particularized, so our experience is invaluable.
 In addition, our excellent working relationship with many government regulators facilitates the appeal process and achieves desired results for our clients.
 Several of our lawyers previously held high-level positions in government, having practiced with the U.S. Environmental Protection Agency (EPA), Department of Justice, and state environmental agencies.
 This experience provides a keen insight into the administrative and regulatory process involved in appeals.

-The firm has represented numerous U.S. clients in Superfund and state cost recovery litigation, successfully obtaining a number of multimillion dollar settlements on behalf of our clients through litigation and negotiation.
+The firm has represented numerous U.S. clients in Superfund and state cost recovery litigation, successfully obtaining a number of multimillion-dollar settlements on behalf of our clients through litigation and negotiation.
 We have represented various site owners, including privately owned disposal facilities, municipal landfills, industrial property owners, port districts, and sewage treatment facilities seeking contribution for their cleanup costs from the generators and those who transport hazardous substances, and from adjacent property owners.

 Since regulatory agencies often look first to the property owner to pay cleanup costs, we have represented numerous plaintiffs in cost recovery litigation, bringing a unique perspective to our practice.
 Our lawyers have also represented a variety of private and public entities as defendants in cost recovery litigation, including chemical companies, railroads, garbage haulers, hotels, department stores, maritime companies, and a variety of municipalities such as cities and port districts.

 Our natural resource lawyers form one of the most experienced teams in damage litigation in the United States.
-We were lead counsel to the state of Alaska in all phases of the Exxon Valdez oil spill litigation which resulted in a $1 billion settlement for the state.
+We were lead counsel for the state of Alaska in all phases of the Exxon Valdez oil spill litigation which resulted in a US$1 billion settlement for the state.
 The firm has also established itself at the forefront of the growing movement among the EPA and states to collect natural resource damages for contaminated urban rivers.
 In the United Kingdom, we have also advised numerous clients on liability issues under the Part IIA contaminated land and other regulatory regimes.

 Environmental compliance is an ongoing process that goes well beyond avoiding violations.
 In today’s business environment, compliance means finding better ways of doing business, managing shareholder obligations, and meeting global business imperatives toward continual improvement and cost-effective performance.
-At K&L Gates, we partner with our clients to forge creative and cost-effective compliance solutions in matters ranging from case-specific regulatory interpretation problems to broader strategic planning and compliance system development.
+We partner with our clients to forge creative and cost-effective compliance solutions in matters ranging from case-specific regulatory interpretation problems to broader strategic planning and compliance system development.
 Our compliance lawyers have helped clients with property transactions, project development and permitting, environmental justice, energy and natural resource management, and legislative and regulatory policy development in the United States and the United Kingdom.

-Natural Resource Development and Endangered SpeciesK&L Gates lawyers have been involved in cutting-edge projects involving natural resource development.
-K&L Gates’ oil and gas practice is built on the legal and practical aspects of managing, extracting, and transporting petroleum and gas reserves and the environmental issues related to such activities.
-We have also worked with multiple clients in the mining, extraction, and processing and exporting coal and other minerals.
+We have been involved in cutting-edge projects involving natural resource development.
+Our oil and gas practice is built on the legal and practical aspects of managing, extracting, and transporting petroleum and gas reserves and the environmental issues related to such activities.
+We have also worked with multiple clients in mining, extraction, and processing and exporting coal and other minerals.

-The nation's timber supply is a major focus of forest products activities.
-We are particularly involved in the present dispute over old-growth forests, land use restrictions caused by the Endangered Species Act, timber jobs, and stability of rural communities.
-Our lawyers provide leadership in creating industry strategy, and developing proposed legislation and other materials to support the industry.
+The timber supply in the United States is a major focus of forest products activities.
+We are particularly involved in the present dispute over old-growth forests, land use restrictions imposed by the Endangered Species Act, timber jobs, and stability of rural communities.
+Our lawyers provide leadership in creating industry strategy and developing proposed legislation and other materials to support the industry.

 We represent a wide range of U.S. and international fishing industry enterprises, as well as lenders and others involved with the fishing industry.
 The firm provides general counseling and assistance to resolve issues of fisheries policy before administrative and legislative bodies.
 In addition, we have comprehensive experience in vessel-related matters as well as trade issues affecting the fishing industry.

 The firm’s legislative work ranges from vessel documentation and manning requirements to safety regulations, tax issues, coast-wise eligibility of vessels, international fisheries agreements, and trade matters.
 We have prepared testimony, presented the views of industry coalitions to members of the U.S. Congress through written correspondence and personal visits, and developed strategies to secure favorable legislation.
 We have extensive experience in U.S. fishery management councils, the National Marine Fisheries Service, and the relevant Senate and House committees.

-Energy ProjectsK&L Gates represents energy and utility clients on a full range of issues concerning facility operations and environmental compliance.
+We work with energy and utility clients on a full range of issues concerning facility operations and environmental compliance.
 We have represented public and private entities in connection with siting, licensing, development, and long-term operation of hydroelectric, thermal, wind, and waste-to-energy generation facilities, transmission facilities, and gas and oil pipeline and production facilities.

 In the western United States, our lawyers serve clients in obtaining, amending, and transferring water rights.
-We assist in obtaining permits for waste water discharge, use of reclaimed water, and new sources of supply.
+We assist in obtaining permits for wastewater discharge, use of reclaimed water, and new sources of supply.
 Our lawyers address issues arising under the Endangered Species Act, the Clean Water Act, and various laws and treaties relating to Native American water right and fishery resource claims.
 We have also assisted clients in complying with the Safe Drinking Water Act through creative financing, restructuring, and regulatory solutions, and achieving municipal and private client goals through water reuse.

-K&L Gates lawyers have been instrumental in the successful development of a variety of complex projects such as new power plants, complicated manufacturing facilities, and brownfield redevelopments, helping guide our clients through siting, permit, and licensing proceedings.
+Our lawyers have been instrumental in the successful development of a variety of complex projects such as new power plants, complicated manufacturing facilities, and brownfield redevelopments, helping guide our clients through siting, permit, and licensing proceedings.
 Many of those cases have involved innovative solutions, finding “win-win” opportunities where parties initially had vastly opposing positions.

-Our experience with environmental cleanups, real estate, and local permitting make us a one-stop firm for redevelopment projects and remediation of contaminated properties (“brownfields”).
+Our experience with environmental cleanups, real estate, and local permitting make us a one-stop firm for redevelopment projects and remediation of contaminated properties (brownfields).
 Our environmental and land use lawyers pioneered brownfield developments for companies, cities, and ports, beginning with a major downtown transit center and the first Superfund cleanup and habitat restoration project in U.S. coastal waters.
 Over the past several years, we have represented both existing owners and prospective purchasers in scores of transactions involving the acquisition, remediation, redevelopment, and disposal of brownfield sites and have counseled clients on dozens more significant contaminated site cleanup projects.

 We routinely assist property developers, lenders, and asset managers in the following areas: